Published on April 21, 2025/Last edited on April 21, 2025/20 min read

 Customer engagement platforms like Braze are designed to help marketers strengthen their customer retention marketing initiatives.
 Here are must-have features that are built into Braze that empower brands to foster longer user lifetimes.

-The Braze customer engagement platform lets your team define what churn means for your business and uses machine learning to create a predictive model that’s able to identify users at risk of churn by paying attention to the actions taken by both users who do not end up churning and those who do over time.
+The Braze customer engagement platform lets your team define what churn means for your business and uses machine learning to create a predictive model that’s designed to identify users at risk of churn by paying attention to the actions taken by both users who do not end up churning and those who do over time.

 This predictive model assigns a churn risk to each user on a score of 0 to 100, the higher the number indicating a higher likelihood of turnover.
 This allows marketers to reach out to customers at a higher risk of churn (those with higher scores) with more targeted campaigns to attempt to prevent turnover in the first place.